-Two vaccines, from Pfizer and Moderna, received emergency use authorization in December 2020 from the U.S. Food and Drug Administration (FDA) to immunize people against the COVID-19 virus.
-A third vaccine from Johnson & Johnson was given emergency use authorization in late February 2021.
+The Pfizer vaccine for COVID-19, named Comirnaty, received full approval from the U.S. Food and Drug Administration on August 23, 2021.
+Moderna received emergency use authorization in December 2020 from the U.S. Food and Drug Administration (FDA) to immunize people against the COVID-19 virus, and a third vaccine from Johnson & Johnson was given emergency use authorization in late February 2021.
 On May 10, 2021, the FDA expanded the use of the Pfizer vaccine for individuals ages 12-15.
 These vaccines have been proven to be safe and effective for preventing COVID-19 infections and serious symptoms/hospitalizations.
 State and local health departments are working diligently with health care systems to distribute the vaccines to all eligible Michigan residents.

 Here are some frequently asked questions and answers about the vaccines.

 Will the COVID-19 vaccine prevent me from getting the virus?

 Data from the vaccine trials show that each vaccine can effectively reduce a person’s chances of contracting COVID-19, which can also help protect those around you.
 The vaccines also help prevent more serious symptoms of the virus that require hospitalization.

 It’s recommended that all adults ages 18 and up get vaccinated for COVID-19 once a vaccine is available to them.
 The Pfizer vaccine is available to those ages 12 and up.
 The quickest way to achieve herd immunity and return to a more normal daily life is for the majority of the population to get vaccinated.
 If you have concerns about receiving the vaccine, talk to your primary care provider.

 Will more than one dose of the vaccine be required?